github/docs/content/admin/configuring-packages/enabling-github-packages-with-azure-blob-storage.md

    You must create a storage container prior to setting the container name and connection string.

-   {% note %}
+   > [!NOTE]

-   **Note:** You can find your Azure Connection String by navigating to the Access Key menu in your Azure storage account.
+   > You can find your Azure Connection String by navigating to the Access Key menu in your Azure storage account.

-   Usage of a SAS Token or SAS URL as connection string is not currently supported.
+   >

-   {% endnote %}
+   > Usage of a SAS Token or SAS URL as connection string is not currently supported.

 {% data reusables.enterprise_management_console.save-settings %}